 “Don’t just push a message.
 Create a two-way conversation using 3D & AR media to personalize and strengthen your consumer relationships.”

 Creating a more dynamic interaction with customers is just the ticket if future companies want to survive and actually grow a customer base.

-This unique company’s aim is to help users build a narrative experience using VR and augmented reality.
+This unique company’s aim is to help users build a narrative experience using VR and AR.
 Their claim is that they offer users a ‘glasses-free’ augmented reality experience, something I think we can all be attracted to.
 They also advertise the ‘world’s first holographic film’, which I’m so psyched up about.

 This changes film forever, and could perhaps make the viewer feel more connected to the films they watch.

 - Metagram uses Augmented Reality to build narrative experiences in the real world.